#GoingDeep: Carlos Paula, the man who integrated the Washington Senators

 The item raises more questions than it answers.
 Paula's death certificate is equally incomplete; there is no cause of death.
 It lists his marriage status as "unobtainable."
 Parents' names, "unobtainable."
 Occupation, "unobtainable."

-Two days later the Washington Post included an addendum: “P.S. on Carlos Paula, who died recently in Florida: he was the Senators’ first black.”
+Two days later the Washington Post included an addendum: “P.S. on Carlos Paula, who died recently in Florida: he was the Senators’ first Black [player].”

-Larry Brunt is the Museum’s digital strategy intern in the Class of 2016 Frank and Peggy Steele Internship Program for Youth Leadership Development.
-To support the Hall of Fame Digital Archive Project, please visit www.baseballhall.org/DAP
+Larry Brunt was a digital strategy intern in the Hall of Fame's Frank and Peggy Steele Internship Program for Youth Leadership Development